 Changing the way you pay your plan premium and Part D late enrollment penalty.

-If you decide to change the way you pay your plan premium or Part D late enrollment penalty, it can take up to three months for your new payment method to take effect.
-While we are processing your request for a new payment method, you are responsible for making sure that your plan premium or Part D late enrollment penalty is paid on time.
+If you decide to change the option by which you pay your plan premium or Part D late enrollment penalty, it can take up to three months for your new payment method to take effect.
+While we are processing your request for a new payment method, you are responsible for making sure that your plan premium is paid on time.
 To change your payment method, contact your Quartz Champion Service Team.